 Mayberry was drafted in the 1st round (6th pick overall) in the 1967 amateur draft.
-The number 1 pick that year was by the Yankees, Ron Blomberg, so the Astros could have done a lot worse.
-The only players picked in the first round who were clearly better than John were Ted Simmons and Bobby Grich.
+The number 1 pick that year was by the Yankees, Ron Blomberg, so the Astros could have done much worse.
+Ted Simmons and Bobby Grich were the only players picked in the first round who were clearly better than John.

 John was a big, left-handed slugging first baseman.
-He is listed at 6’3” 230 pounds, but I would guess by the time he made it to the Jays, he was likely heavier than that.
-He made the majors as a September call-up in 1968 as a 19-year-old, though he only got 9 at-bats that month and no hits.
-The next season he was also a September call-up getting only 4 at-bats and still no hits.
-After 2 more seasons as a part-timer, he was traded to the Royals where he became a full-time first baseman there for 6 seasons.
+He is listed at 6’3” and 230 pounds, but by the time he made it to the Jays, he was heavier than that.
+John made the majors as a September call-up in 1968 as a 19-year-old, though he only got 9 at-bats that month and no hits.
+The following season he was also a September call-up getting only 4 at-bats and still no hits.
+Then, after two more seasons as a part-timer, he was traded to the Royals, where he became a full-time first baseman for six seasons.

-In Mayberry’s first 4 seasons as a Royal he was great, including 2 years as an All-Star and a 2nd place finish in the 1975 AL MVP.
-He received MVP votes in 4 of his 6 seasons with the Royals.
-His best season he had 34 home runs, 119 walks, and 106 RBI.
+In Mayberry’s first four seasons as a Royal he was great, including two years as an All-Star and a 2nd place finish in the 1975 AL MVP.
+He received MVP votes in four of his six seasons with the Royals.
+In his best season, he had 34 home runs, 119 walks, and 106 RBI.
 He hit .291/.416/.547.
-His last 2 years with the Royals his stats fell to earth with a thump.
-In 1976 he hit .232 and 1977 he hit .230.
+His stats fell to earth in his last two years with the Royals with a thump.
+In 1976 he hit .232, and in 1977 he hit .230.
 There might have been a reason for that.

-To understand what happened, well you have to understand a little about baseball, and the world in general, in the late ‘70s and early ‘80s.
-In the 1990s and 2000s baseball’s (and other sports’) biggest problem/scandal was performance-enhancing drugs.
-Back then the scandal was non-performance enhancing drugs.
+To understand what happened, you have to understand a little about baseball and the world in general in the late ‘70s and early ‘80s.
+In the 1990s and 2000s, baseball’s (and other sports’) biggest problem/scandal was performance-enhancing drugs.
+In the 70s and 80s, it was non-performance-enhancing drugs.

-To be fair baseball wasn’t the only place where drugs were a problem.
+Baseball wasn’t the only place where drugs were a problem.
 Cocaine was the drug of choice for the financially well-off throughout society.
-Time Magazine had a cover story saying it was the in thing, without any suggestion that there could be a downside.
+Time Magazine had a cover story saying it was the in thing, without suggesting that there could be a downside.

 A few years later Whitey would make the same sort of trade as manager of the St. Louis Cardinals.
 Keith Hernandez was a terrific first baseman, but Whitey publicly stated that he didn’t like Keith’s work ethic.
-It came out later he had the same sort of drug problem and Whitey didn’t want him influencing the younger players on his team.
-So he traded Hernandez to the Mets, for almost nothing.
-He might have been right to have worried; two of the Met’s young superstars damaged their careers and their lives through drug use, though it would be a leap to assign blame to Hernandez.
+It came out later that Keith had the same drug problem, and Whitey didn’t want him influencing the younger players on his team.
+So he traded Hernandez to the Mets for almost nothing.
+He might have been right to have worried; two of the Met’s young superstars damaged their careers and lives through drug use, though it would be a leap to assign blame to Hernandez.

 At the time, it was hard to believe that the Royals would give up Mayberry.
-But as time went on, the drug problem in baseball became better known and in a lot of cases, managers and teams had turned a blind eye to it.
+But as time passed, the drug problem in baseball became better known, and in many cases, managers and teams had turned a blind eye to it.
 Whitey was about the only manager that took a proactive approach.

 Anyway, Mayberry joined the Jays in their second season.
 They were a pretty terrible team, finishing 59 and 102 record.
-Mayberry had some good seasons with the Jays, though he never again was as good as he was his first years with the Royals.
-I’m not sure if we can totally blame his decline on drugs, he was a big guy, who got bigger as he aged.
+Mayberry had some nice seasons with the Jays, though he never again was as good as he was in his first years with the Royals.
+I don’t know if we can totally blame his decline on drugs.
+He was a big guy who got bigger as he aged.
 And he was slow and got slower.

-In 1982 he played 17 games mostly as a DH, as Willie Upshaw took over as a first baseman for the Jays, hitting .273/.405/.455, and on May 5th he was traded to the Yankees for Dave Revering, Tom Dodd, and Jeff Reynolds.
-None of the 3 of them played much for the Jays, though Dodd was traded back the Yankees after the ‘82 season along with Dale Murray for Dave Collins, Fred McGriff, Mike Morgan, and cash.
+In 1982 he played 17 games, mainly as a DH, as Willie Upshaw took over as a first baseman for the Jays, hitting .273/.405/.455, and on May 5th, he was traded to the Yankees for Dave Revering, Tom Dodd, and Jeff Reynolds.
+None of the 3 of them played much for the Jays, though Dodd was traded back to the Yankees after the ‘82 season along with Dale Murray for Dave Collins, Fred McGriff, Mike Morgan, and cash.
 That was a great trade.

 I was pretty young when he played for the Jays but my memory of him was a smiling, happy, big man.
 He was great in interviews and seemed to take to the role of trying to sell baseball to the people of Toronto and Canada.
 I’m sure it wouldn’t have been easy to be happy.
 When he was traded the Royals were one of the best teams in the AL and the Jays were one of the worst teams in the league.